mend-toolkit/mend-examples/Scripts/Mend SCA/README.md

 ## Feature Branch Scan

 The Unified Agent always uploads a project/scan to the user interface unlike the Mend CLI which has the ability to scan and provide rich output without creating a new project.
-To replicate this feature the following must be performed with the UA.
-This most commonly used when scanning feature branches or pull requests as these scans should not be retained in the user interface for long periods of time.
+To replicate this feature the following should be performed with the UA.
+This is most commonly used when scanning feature branches or pull requests as these scans should not be retained in the user interface for long periods of time.

 **Prerequisites:**
 * Check that the project state is [finished](check-project-state.sh)
 * `jq` and `awk` must be installed
 * ENV variables must be set
+  * MEND_EMAIL
+    * Should be the email for the userKey used below
-  * WS_GENERATEPROJECTDETAILSJSON: true
+  * WS_GENERATEPROJECTDETAILSJSON=true
   * WS_USERKEY
   * WS_WSS_URL
+  * WS_GENERATESCANREPORT=true
+    * alternatively, a risk report could be generated as shown in [Reports Within a Pipeline for UA](#reports-within-a-pipeline-for-ua)

 <br>